 Your child will probably have questions about what’s going on.
 His questions can guide what you tell him – just answer them as honestly as you can, at a level he’ll understand.

-Older children and teenagers often realise they’re different in some ways from other children their age, so don’t be afraid to talk to them about this.
-You can focus on your child’s strengths – for example, that she has an excellent memory, is good with numbers or is very kind to animals – as well as the things that she finds challenging – like making friends.
+Older children and teenagers with ASD often realise they’re different in some ways from other children their age, so don’t be afraid to talk with your child about this.
+You can focus on your child’s strengths – for example, that she has an excellent memory, is good with numbers or is very kind to animals.
+It’s also OK to talk about the things that she finds challenging, like making friends.

 Some older children and teenagers might find it difficult to adjust to having a diagnosis.
-Children who were diagnosed when they were younger have grown up with their diagnosis as part of who they are.
+Children who were diagnosed when they were younger have grown up with their diagnoses as part of who they are.
 But an older child can feel confused about who she is now.
-For example, she might feel split between a new ‘special needs’ culture and her ‘old’ self.
+For example, she might feel split between a new ‘additional needs’ culture and her ‘old’ self.

 Talking with other people

 Talking about your child’s diagnosis with other people might feel strange or hard at first.
 You might wonder who to tell and what to say.
 These decisions are up to you – but getting things out in the open can really help you and your child.